grubeben/194.077-Applied-Deep-Learning/README.md

 <details><summary>Get details</summary>

-### The project outcome shall definitely include:
+### The project includes:

 1. Implementation of an n-step A2C-agent for discrete action spaces

-   - Employment of the agent on an open-ai gym environment to establish baseline
+   - Employment of the agent in openAi gym environments
    - Seek improvement by adaption of NN and agent configuration

 2. Implementation of an n-step A2C- agent for continuous action spaces
-   - Employment of the agent in a PyBullet (physics-based) environment
+   - Employment of the agent in openAi gym environments
    - Comparison of performance between discrete-A2C and continuous-A2C in similar environment

 3. A little [compendix](#foundations) about policy-based methods

-### I will treat the following as BONUS (if time allows [it did not]):

-3. Implementation of a DQ- agent for at least one of the action-space scenarios described above
-4. Comparison of convergence and policy quality between action-value-based agent and policy-based agent

 ### _Personal goals:_